linka-cloud/d2vm/README.md

-      --push                       Push the container disk image to the registry --raw                        Just convert the container to virtual machine image without installing anything more -s, --size string                The output image size (default "10G") -t, --tag string                 Container disk Docker image tag
+      --push                       Push the container disk image to the registry --raw                        Just convert the container to virtual machine image without installing anything more -s, --size string                The output image size (default "10G") --split-boot                 Split the boot partition from the root partition -t, --tag string                 Container disk Docker image tag

 Global Flags: